-You may have read our blog on the best science podcasts that can boost your science knowledge, where we presented a mix of funny, educational and quirky science podcasts.
+You may have read our recent blog post on the best science podcasts to listen to in 2020 to can boost your science knowledge, where we presented a mix of funny, educational and quirky science podcasts.

-Today’s post is based around another part of the core of our business; manufacturing.
-We adopt a lean culture at ReAgent so we can always improve the way we do things – this leads to the reduction of wasted time and financial costs and means our service is always as good as it can be.
+Today, we’re looking at the best lean manufacturing podcast episodes.
+Manufacturing is what we do at ReAgent, and we adopt a lean culture so we can always improve the way we do things – this leads to the reduction of wasted time and financial costs and means our service is always as good as it can be for our customers.

-Whether you’re new to lean manufacturing or would just like to gain a deeper understanding, we picked out the most appropriate episodes of some of the best lean manufacturing podcasts.
+Whether you’re new to lean manufacturing or would just like to gain a deeper understanding, we picked some great episodes from some of the best lean manufacturing podcasts.
 The podcasts are listed here for lean tips and documents of personal lean experiences from experts.

 1. Value Stream Mapping

 Today’s Lean Manufacturing is a website dedicated to producing weekly interviews with authors and thought leaders around America, in order to build a lean manufacturing podcast.
-Although podcasts are not actually this regular, I found a worthwhile and informative episode.
+Although podcasts are not actually posted that regularly, we found this a worthwhile and informative episode.

-This episode is an interview with Karen Martins who provides information and solutions for manufacturing organisations by speaking about Value Stream Mapping.
+This episode is an interview with Karen Martin, who provides information and solutions for manufacturing organisations by speaking about Value Stream Mapping.

 Value Stream Mapping is a lean management method for analysing the current state of a manufacturing facility and designing a future state.
 It’s carried out with the purpose of improving layout and productivity and is a method that was used by ReAgent to plan our factory re-fit.